brookpatten/logitech-mouse-plugins/README.md

 Build/Deploy with `dotnet build`

-Build is hacked for windows, you'll need to make it smart about RuntimeIdentifier for use on other platforms.
+Build is hacked for windows, you'll need to make it smart about $(RuntimeIdentifier) and selecting a native binary for SharpHook for use on other platforms.